cxqNet/MASSeg/README.md

     |- ...
 ```
 ### Download Pretrained Weights
-We provide the pretrained model weights used in the CVPR 2025 PVUW MOSE Track.
+We provide the pretrained model weights used in the Track.
 You can download them via the link below:

-🔗 Baidu Netdisk Download Link: [BaiduPan]( https://pan.baidu.com/s/1pVRdRqkbX5gKf83YwnVc8Q?pwd=wc7n)
+🔗 Baidu Netdisk Download Link: [[BaiduPan]]( https://pan.baidu.com/s/1pVRdRqkbX5gKf83YwnVc8Q?pwd=wc7n)

 After downloading, please place the weights in the following directory: